 LPR HYDRODYNAMIC MODEL

 Farnsworth provided the TAC with a status update on the lower Platte River hydrodynamic model.
 Purpose was to get information on how flow might impact habitat variables, specifically how changes in central Platte flows might provide benefits or potential impact pallid habitat in the lower Platte River.
-Need was identified for a hydraulic model that wasn’t focused on flood flows, large high flows, and provided a less course look at channel topography.
+Need was identified for a hydraulic model that wasn’t focused on flood flows, large high flows, and provided a less coarse look at channel topography.
 GC approved the development of this model from the Loup down to the Missouri River.
 HDR worked on the model for about a year, providing a draft, calibrated model to the EDO about three months ago.
 For some locations the topobathymetric LiDAR information was very good.
 In other places the water was too turbid to get good LiDAR returns and good topography.
 HDR was to come up with a process to fill in the blanks to create topography for model purposes.
 Upon review, those gap filling methods did not produce good topography or modeled water surfaces.
 EDO worked to improve methodology to fill gaps in bathymetry based on high resolution satellite imagery.
 EDO provided bathymetry back to HDR.
 HDR recalibrated the model.
 It calibrates well.
 Limitations: There are still chunks of the model with synthetic topography underneath that makes looking at depth distributions less accurate – not a good representation of real-world conditions at a given discharge.
 Farnsworth suggested as next steps to chop the model up into reaches with good LiDAR coverage versus poor LiDAR coverage (relies on synthetic topography).
 Reaches with a lot of synthetic topography need to have caveats established for how to use model results.
 EDO will work with UNL on how they use the model in a way that reflects those caveats.
 Admiral at UNL is working on a project to improve the topography dataset.
 He has submitted a grant to develop a more structured way to fill in the gaps that integrates a hydraulic component and UAB data.
 If funded, a year or so from now, it might be a way to make sequential improvement in the topography and to improve modeling results.
 Farnsworth said from a pallid perspective we need to evaluate whether we will have enough resolution with this model to see differences among reaches in habitat metrics as fish are transitioning or have confidence that the differences we are seeing are real or a function of model geometry (especially at low flows).
 May need to bring ISAC in to see if what we have is good enough or do we keep working on it.
 Henry emphasized that there will be more uncertainty at very low flows because under those conditions water will be confined to the deeper areas for which you have less information.
 Farnsworth said the EDO has the revised model and the report if anyone is interested.
 Mosier asked if UNL collaborators are able to use this version of the model.
 Henry said current analyses on factors impacting immigration, emigration, and movement through different segments of the lower Platte do not currently integrate any variables from a hydrodynamic model.
 UNL has used discharge and variability in discharge from USGS gages at this point.
 However, Ruoss’ PhD project has a chapter on how habitat availability and connectivity changes at different flows in the lower Platte River.
 That is where the model comes in for her work.

 EDO ACTION ITEM: